 Wondering about taking the kids with you to a music festival this summer?
-We have picked 7 family friendly music festivals that are taking place this summer in Ireland, UK and Europe.
+We have picked 7 family friendly festivals known for their music but also other things, including art, dance, literature and more.
+These are all taking place this summer in Ireland, UK and Europe.

 Family Friendly Festivals in Ireland

-This year Metronomy, Lampchop and Vitalic are amongst the numerous music acts but for the wee ones check out the Soul Kids programme with lots of fantastic activities for children, including yoga, creative workshops and wonderful surprises.
+Past acts have included Lampchop, Gary Numan and Goldfrapp.
+For the wee ones check out the Soul Kids programme with lots of fantastic activities for children, including yoga, creative workshops and wonderful surprises.

 “We’ve been to Body and Soul for 4 years and the kids love it!
 There is a lovely wooded area when you can wander around and you’ll happen upon all kinds of quirky entertainment.
 The Soul Kids area is great for the younger ones and because it’s contained within a walled garden, it is beautifully sheltered and safe.
 We’re going again this year and we can’t wait – the count down is on!” – Paul